T. W. Shannon: US Senate campaigns

 Shannon stepped down as the speaker to run for the Republican nomination in the 2014 United States Senate special election in Oklahoma to succeed Tom Coburn.

 Despite Tea Party support and endorsements that included U.S. Senator Ted Cruz of Texas and former Alaska Governor Sarah Palin, Shannon lost the Republican nomination for the Senate to U.S. Representative James Lankford by almost 20 points.

 In March 2022, Shannon announced that he was running in the 2022 United States Senate special election in Oklahoma to succeed the retiring Republican Jim Inhofe.
 He was endorsed by Bill Anoatubby, the Governor of the Chickasaw Nation.
 Shannon finished in second place in the 13 candidate field, advancing to a runoff against Markwayne Mullin.
 Mullin defeated Shannon in the runoff.

+Federal service

+It was announced in April 2025 that Shannon had joined the Trump administration as a senior advisor on rural prosperity to USDA secretary Brooke Rollins.

 Personal life

 Shannon attends Bethlehem Baptist Church in Lawton.
 He met his wife, Devon (née Murray), at Cameron University and married her in 2001.
 They have two children, a daughter and son.
 Today, he is the CEO of Chickasaw Community Bank in Oklahoma City.